 Once the cloud director is up, the cloud nodes can be powered up.
-This first requires that the cloud node objects exist and each have an IP address assigned to them that is consistent with that of the cloud director that manages them.
+This first requires that the cloud node objects exist.
+That is, that CMDaemon must have a representation of the cloud nodes, even if they do not yet exist on the cloud provider.
+The objects must each have an IP address assigned to them that is consistent with that of the cloud director that manages them.
+That is, the network address of the cloud nodes must be what the cloud director expects.
 With cmgui, this can be done with the help of a wizard to assign the IP addresses (section 3.3).
 With cmsh, assignment can be done for an individual cloud node, or for many cloud nodes, as follows: